EnigmaCrew/GolfCard/README.md

 # GolfCard
-The card game Golf made in one day, yeah !
+The Golf card game made in one day, yeah!

 ![Screenshot](res/screen.png)